groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/textoptions/textoptions/_index.md

 ---
 title: TextOptions
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Initializes new instance of TextOptionsgroupdocs.viewer.options/textoptions class.
+description: Initializes an instance of the TextOptionsgroupdocs.viewer.options/textoptions class.
 type: docs
 weight: 10
 url: /net/groupdocs.viewer.options/textoptions/textoptions/
 ---
 ## TextOptions constructor

-Initializes new instance of [`TextOptions`](../../textoptions) class.
+Initializes an instance of the [`TextOptions`](../../textoptions) class.

 ```csharp
 public TextOptions()
 ```

+### Remarks

+For details, see the [documentation](https://docs.groupdocs.com/viewer/net/render-text-files/#specify-rendering-options).

 ### See Also